ianbarber/php-svm/README.md

 # INSTALLING ON WINDOWS

-A prebuilt win32 DLL is available from http://phpir.com/svm
+A prebuilt win32 DLL is available from https://pecl.php.net/package/svm.
+The latest development snapshots are also fetcheable from AppVeyor artifacts.

 The extension builds properly on Windows, if following the Windows step by step build process: https://wiki.php.net/internals/windows/stepbystepbuild

-0. Put SVM source in pecl/svm in php53dev directory
+0. Put SVM source in pecl/svm in phpdev directory
 0. Download latest libsvm, rename Makefile to Makefile.old and Makefile.win to Makefile - nmake
 0. Copy libsvm.lib from libsvm windows directory, and into deps/libs
 0. Copy svm.h into `includes/libsvm/`